Relay and Open Source

 The Relay Ecosystem

 First and foremost, Relay is about workflows.
 Relay workflows are a well-defined YAML dialect that’s readily sharable.
 The first batch of workflows we’ve been writing to exercise the system and demonstrate its capabilities are on the Workflows section of the website with READMEs for example usage and a one-click button to add them to your account.
 The code for all of them is collected in the puppetlabs/relay-workflows repo.
 We’d love to see pull requests with bug fixes or improvements, new workflows you’ve written to solve problems with Relay, or requests for features.
-The workflow syntax is documented at relay.sh/docs along with instructions on how to set up VSCode to do automatic syntax validation and completion.
+Be sure to check out the reference documentation on the workflow format and our templating language for more information on writing your own workflows.

 Relay workflows make use of containers to both respond to incoming events and to run as steps to accomplish the task you’re trying to automate.
 Step and Trigger container definitions that interact with a particular tool or service can be bundled up into what we call an Integration.
 The Integrations library on the website has a browsable, taxonomized list of the currently supported integrations.